JackFred2/WhereIsIt/README.md

 ### TODO

-- Finer searching e.g. for potions
+- Finer searching as a possibility (i.e. for potions, or a specific pickaxe)
-- Config